-- 1. Push in the Cruise Control Master Switch.
-The indicator in the switch will come on. - 2.
+- 1. Push in the Cruise Control Master Button.
+The indicator will come on. - 2.
 Accelerate to the desired cruising speed above 25 mph (40 km/h).

 3. Press and release the SET/decel button on the steering wheel.
-The CRUISE CONTROL indicator on the instrument panel comes on to show the system is now activated.
+The indicator on the instrument panel comes on to show the system is now activated.

-The cruise control may not hold the set speed when you are going up and down hills.
+Cruise control may not hold the set speed when you are going up and down hills.
 If your speed increases going down a hill, use the brakes to slow down.
 This will cancel the cruise control.
 To resume the set speed, press the RESUME/accel button.
-The CRUISE CONTROL indicator on the instrument panel will come back on.
+The indicator on the instrument panel will come back on.
 Changing the Set Speed You can increase the set cruising speed in any of these ways:

 - Press and hold the RESUME/ accel button.
 When you reach the desired cruising speed, release the button. - Push on the accelerator pedal.
-Accelerate to the desired cruising speed, and press the SET/decel button. - To increase your speed in very small amounts, tap the RESUME/ accel button.
-Each time you do this, your vehicle will speed up about 1 mph (1.6 km/h).
+Accelerate to the desired cruising speed, and press the SET/decel button. - To increase the speed in very small amounts, tap the RESUME/ accel button.
+Each time you do this, your vehicle speeds up about 1 mph (1.6 km/h).